2022 Big Ethical Question Slam Questions

 11. If individuals possess a right to have children, do they also have a right to as many children as they want, without taking into account the environmental consequences of their decision?

 12. Places regarded as sacred and cherished by a particular group bring up different ideas of value, especially when they are in conflict with other benefits, such as economic value for the group itself.
 This economic value may even mean tourism at the sacred place.
-What type of value do sacred places represent.
+What types of values do sacred places represent?
 Should they be retained or even restored?

 13. Should voters who live in a community determine how environmental health risks, such as waste sites, are distributed?
 What are the ethical benefits and harms of letting voters decide?